PyrokinesisStudio/Camera-Cropper-Splitter/README.md

 # Camera Cropper & Splitter

-This Blender addon allows you to convert your render borders to the actual camera bounds or split the camera view in multiple tiles over time.
+This Blender add-on allows you to convert your render borders to the actual camera bounds or split the camera view in multiple tiles over time.

 ![alt text](https://caetanoveyssieres.files.wordpress.com/2016/04/crop-atom-demo.png)